Building Systems

 Environmental Impact

-Conservation of energy and resources through siting and building Energy efficiency of mechanical systems Use of resource-efficient and nontoxic materials
+Conservation of energy and resources through siting and building design Energy efficiency of mechanical systems Use of resource-efficient and nontoxic materials

 Construction Practices